dagrawa2/ssb_detection_ising/README.md

 # Running models and reproducing results

+## For scalar order parameters

-To train all models, run the following (make take days to finish):
+To train all models, run the following for every integer value of `[fold]' between 1 and 8 (make take days to finish):

-    bash train.sh
+    bash train.sh [fold]
+    python anomaly_detection.py

 To analyze the results and generate all plots, run the following: